-In the most bizarre foggy, miserable conditions the Hobart Zebras have come away with a ugly but deserving 2-1 win tonight over Glenorchy Knights at KGV.
+In the most bizarre foggy, miserable conditions the Hobart Zebras have come away with an ugly but deserving 2-1 win tonight over Glenorchy Knights at KGV Park.

 Both teams headed into this with a must win mentality but even after the Knights got one goal back late, it’s safe to say only one team turned up tonight.